Icinga/icinga2/doc/4-monitoring-remote-systems.md

 > You're free to use your own method to generated a valid ca and signed client
 > certificates.

-Please make sure to export the environment variable `ICINGA_CA` pointing to an empty folder for the newly created CA files:

-    # export ICINGA_CA="/root/icinga-ca"

-The scripts will put all generated data and the required certificates in there.

-The first step is the creation of the certificate authority (CA) running the following command:
+The first step is the creation of the certificate authority (CA) by running the following command:

-    # icinga2-build-ca
+    # icinga2 pki new-ca

 Now create a certificate and key file for each node running the following command (replace `icinga2a` with the required hostname):

-    # icinga2-build-key icinga2a
+    # icinga2 pki new-cert --cn icinga2a --keyfile icinga2a.key --csrfile icinga2a.csr
+    # icinga2 pki sign-csr < icinga2a.csr > icinga2a.crt

 Repeat the step for all nodes in your cluster scenario.